Gbeminiyi-S/alx-low_level_programming/0x12-singly_linked_lists/README.md

-# 0x0E.
-C - Structures, typedef
+# 0x12.
+C - Singly linked lists
 An introductory project on:

 - When and why using linked lists vs arrays